informalsystems/vdd/fastsync/fastsync.md

 [FS-A-INIT] is the suggested replacement of [FS-A-V2-INIT].
-This will allow us to use the established trust to understand precisely which peer reported an invalid block in order to ensure the following
+This will allow us to use the established trust to understand precisely which peer reported an invalid block in order to ensure the invariant [FS-VAR-TRUST-INV] below:
-invariant:

 #### **[FS-A-INIT]**:
 - *startBlock* is from the blockchain, and within *trustingPeriod*